Company Logo - Home Link

 This post is about the East River Ferry service including information about tickets, schedules, routes, and what there is to see along each route.

-At just $4.00 per ticket, this is the cheapest boat ride in NYC - except for the free Staten Island Ferry, which is a New York City must-do!
+And, at just $4.00 per ticket, this is the cheapest boat ride in NYC - except for the free Staten Island Ferry.

-In this post, we share ideas for what you can do at each of the stops along the different routes.
+And, in this post, we also share ideas for what you can do at each of the stops along the different routes.

 Keep in mind that this is not a hop-on, hop-off ferry.
 Once you get off the ferry, your ride is done.
 You will need a new ticket to board another ferry.